hannahsisk/DTSC_assignment/README.md

 # DTSC_assignment
-Web Scraping DTSC 2301 Assignment03
+DTSC 2301 Assignment03: Web Scraping

-Demonstrates the use of Python to scrape the table at the following link
+Demonstrates the use of Python to scrape the table at the following link using the Beautifulsoup library

 https://webpages.charlotte.edu/mscipion/